pallets/click/docs/bashcomplete.rst

     $ repo clone -<TAB><TAB>
     --deep     --help     --rev      --shallow  -r

-Additionally, custom suggestions can be provided for arguments with the ``autocompletion`` parameter.  ``autocompletion`` should a callback function that returns a list of strings.
+Additionally, custom suggestions can be provided for arguments and options with the ``autocompletion`` parameter.  ``autocompletion`` should a callback function that returns a list of strings.
 This is useful when the suggestions need to be dynamically generated at bash completion time.
 The callback function will be passed 3 keyword arguments: